A Deep Dive Into Branding

 Deciding when to begin your branding journey is no one-size-fits-all.
 It depends on factors like your experience, budget, and company size.

-Branding as early as possible makes sense, preferably before launch.
-However, I would advise against a comprehensive branding process for companies that are not yet clear about their target audience and their offering.
+Branding as early as possible, preferably before launch, makes sense.
+However, I would advise against a comprehensive branding process for companies that are unclear about their target audience and offering.

 I explored this topic in more detail in my article on the best time for branding.